 We are currently going through a mini ‘cold front’ here in New England.
-A few days of bone-chilling single digit weather.
+A few days of bone-chilling single-digit weather.
 I guess that’s the price I’m more than willing to pay for heading to the Super Bowl 3 straight years in a row.
-On cold winter nights like this, what’s better than a creamy pasta dish that will stick to your ribs and warm you right up?
+On cold winter nights like this, what’s better than a creamy pasta sauce that will stick to your ribs and warm you right up?

-Creamy pasta shells with sausage is like a hearty sausage-based spin on bolognese.
-It’s super rich, filling, and screams comfort food.
-The ingredients alone are simple, and it’s even easier to bring together in about 30 minutes.
-Shells with a makeshift “homemade” marinara-based sauce, doctored up with fresh basil, garlic, onion, white wine (if you have it on hand) and cream.
-Yes, it’s all about that creamy orange sauce.
+The dish features pasta shells with a simple makeshift “homemade” marinara-based cream sauce, doctored up with fresh basil, garlic, onion, white wine (if you have it on hand) and cream.
+Yes, it’s all about that creamy pasta sauce.

-I went with a combo of sweet and spicy Italian sausage to give the dish a touch of heat.
+I went with a combo of ground sweet and spicy Italian sausage to give the dish a touch of heat.
+You can use all sweet Italian sausage if you don’t want any spice.
 It’s warming without being overbearing.
 Unlike your typical beef sauce, the Italian sausage brings so much more flavor to the table (no pun intended).
-Maybe it’s the spices, but I think it makes an otherwise simple dish a touch more fancy.
-And if you know me, I’m all about fancy without the fancy effort.
+I think it makes an otherwise simple dish a touch fancier.

-One final note, you may notice this recipe is otherwise dairy-free if you don’t use cream or serve with Parmesan cheese.
+This dish is otherwise dairy-free if you don’t use cream or serve with Parmesan cheese.
 I’ve substituted a simple homemade cashew cream in its place and you CANNOT taste the difference.
-Pair with a solid red wine (or maybe the white you just opened), and you’re ready to forget it’s winter.Print
+Pair with a solid red wine (or maybe the white you just opened), and you’ve got yourself a fancy date-night worthy pasta dish.

 - 1 lb large shells (not jumbo)